What is logical next process to take up after creating Work Breakdown Structure from the project scope? To define activities.

 Your organization may have project management information system (PMIS) – a set of tools that help in project management activities such as planning, WBS budget cost management, scheduling, and change control.
 They process data and present them for you to come up with the best plan.
 You could use them to define activities.
 Such systems are part of enterprise environmental factors.

 One does not need to reinvent the wheel.
-Organizational process assets will have templates, procedures and guidelines, and few sample documents from previous projects, and lessons learnt while defining activities on those projects.
+Organizational process assets will have templates, procedures and guidelines, and few sample documents from previous projects, and lessons learned while defining activities on those projects.
 You can make use of all of them and get a head start.

-How to define work activities
+How to define activities